 Apply for a Different Visa (CR-1 or IR-1)

 Another option that may be suitable for some people is to apply for a different visa.
 Although there are many employment immigration routes and family-based green cards, in the context of marriage, it could be worth exploring the CR-1 or IR-1 visa.
-These two visas are designed for married couples and if you are having trouble obtaining a K-1 visa, then for these two, you would have to get married outside of the U.S.
+These two visas are designed for married couples, and while they require you to marry outside the U.S., they may be an option if your K1 visa was denied.

 K-1 Visa Denial Statistics

 If you meet K-1 visa criteria and have all your documents in order, then there is nothing to worry about.
-However, 40% of refusals are ultimately rejected altogether even after appeal.
-This means you should make sure that you have everything in order.
 A qualified and experienced immigration lawyer will help improve your chances of a decision reversal in cases of an initial refusal.

-Suffering Through a Fiancé(e) Visa Denial?
+Suffering Through a K1 Visa Denial?
 VisaNation Law Group Can Help

 Get Started